breathe-doc/breathe/documentation/source/markups.rst

    ///       };
    ///
    /// @endverbatim
+   /// @note Documentation using `///` should begin and end in a blank line.

 For these kinds of blocks, you can use an **embed:rst:leading-slashes** tag as shown in the above example.